openSUSE/scm-staging/README.rst

    git clone https://github.com/dcermak/scm-staging

-2. Build the containers:
+2. Build the container:

 .. code-block::

-   buildah bud --layers -t rabbit_listener -f Dockerfile.webhook --target rabbit_listener .
-   buildah bud --layers -t webhook -f Dockerfile.webhook --target webhook .
+   buildah bud --layers -t webhook -f Dockerfile.webhook .

 3. Create the json configuration file.
 It contains a single list of objects, where each object configures the behavior of the bot for one organization on